thombashi/pytablewriter/docs/pages/examples/table_format/json.rst

 JSON
 ----------------------------
 |JsonTableWriter| class can write a table to the |stream| with JSON format
 from a matrix of data.
-JSON format will change if the |table_name| has a valid value or not.
+JSON format change if the |table_name| has a valid value or not.

-With a table name
+JSON with a table name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 :Sample Code:
     .. code-block:: python
         :caption: JSON w/ table name